January 10, 2021

 **This post is one of several in an excerpt series from the book, Be a Better Runner by Sally Edwards & Carl Foster** The Black Hole for Runners It turns out that very fast runs are good for you—and that moderately fast runs (those just above threshold, in the Black Hole) are not.
 That’s because Black Hole…

-Maybe you heard, maybe you didn’t, but last year the Smart PE Movement took off on the wings of the Heart Zones System.
+Maybe you heard, maybe you didn’t, but last year the Smart PE Movement took off on the wings of the Heart Zones Move Solution.
 For those of you just now hearing the term “Smart PE”, get ready because Smart PE is the future of physical education, and the future is now!
-3 things you need to join…
+3 things you need to…

 **This post is one of several in an excerpt series from the book, Be a Better Runner by Sally Edwards & Carl Foster** How much are you really running?
 The threshold running system is really powerful because it adds something that no other running program incorporates: how much and how hard you are running.
 At its most…